top of page

 As part of my grad school thesis, I decided to showcase an end-to-end experience for a hotel system with IoT capabilities.

-To showcase the experience, I considered the interaction from the guest and staff's points of view.
+To showcase the experience, I considered the interaction from the guests and staff's points of view.

 To arrive at this solution and design, I conducted primary and secondary research with travelers, hotel staff, and executives working in the hospitality industry.